noir-lang/noir/yellow-paper/docs/public-vm/memory-model.md

 # Memory State Model

-The goal of this note is to describe the VM state model and to specify "internal" VM abstractions that can be mapped to circuit designs.
+This section describes the AVM memory model, and in particular specifies "internal" VM abstractions that can be mapped to the VM's circuit architecture.

 ## A memory-only state model